ManifoldRG/software-control/README.md

 10. Evaluate the SoTAs on baselines and the test sets of their benchmark / training datasets using existing eval scripts
 11. Analyze the results
 12. Release 1: fine-tuned models, datasets, updated toolkit code, blog, paper

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+This project incorporates code from various third-party projects with different licenses (Apache 2.0 and MIT).
+Please see the [NOTICE](NOTICE) file for complete attribution details.